 Don’t see the message you want to recover?
 Then let your Microsoft Exchange server administrator know.
 They can look for it using the eDiscovery Center.

-Step #3: Recover from Existing Backups
+Method #3: Recover from Existing Backups

 Many Outlook users back up their messages and keep their inboxes organized, and such users have a good chance of being able to recover deleted messages from forwarded copies, the archive folder, or local archive files.